fbeltrao/traefik-on-service-fabric/Examples/Readme.md

 ## Getting Started

-In this step we will deploy a ficticious retail Store application with Service Fabric.
+In this step we will deploy a ficticious retail Store application in Service Fabric.
 The Store application consists of the following "microservices":

-- Web site: where people can see our products and store locations
+- Web site: where people can see products and store locations
-- Location REST API: it has locations of physical stores
+- Location API: REST API providing locations of the physical stores
-- Products REST API: is has information about products on sale
+- Products API: REST API providing information about products on sale

-To get started clone this repository and open the solution under Examples/src/StoreApp.
-Executing (F5 / Start) the solution will deploy it to your local Service Fabric Cluster.
+To get started clone this repository and open the solution under Examples/src/StoreApp with Visual Studio.
+Executing the solution (F5 / Start) will deploy it to your local Service Fabric Cluster.
 The following 3 services should by deployed:

 ![Store Web on local SF](images/running-storeweb-locally-v100.png)